 You will be able to choose from the XLT and Limited trim packages.
 Both come in either 4x2 and 4x4 options with either a 4.0 liter V6 or a 4.6 liter V8.
 This will give you either 210- or 292-hp.
 The V8 has a towing capacity of 6,800 pounds.

 9. Dodge Ram 1500

 The Dodge Ram was and is one of the most capable pickups around.
 For a long time, they were well-known as pure work and utility trucks, but in the early 2000s, they began transforming the interiors into something more luxurious.
-If you're looking for a 4x4 version of the Ram 1500 under $5,000, then you'll likely be looking at models older than about 2006.
-Some of these vehicles may have some restoration potential as well as higher mileage.
-One example is a fair condition 2006 Ram 1500 4x4 with a V8 engine, crew cab and 145,000 miles.
-Another example is a 1999 Ram 1500 quad cab 4x4 with an automatic transmission and 186,000 miles on the odometer.
+If you are looking for a 4x4 version of the Ram 1500 under $5,000, then you will likely be looking at models older than about 2006.

 10. Chevrolet Avalanche

 Despite Chevy discontinuing production of the Avalanche in 2013, this truck is sought after by some buyers.
 This workhorse of a pickup truck ranks in the top for used trucks because it combines a comfortable ride with impressive functionality that many other trucks from its generation lack.